MooersLab/pymolsnips/README.md

 <h3 name="atom" > Atom (Universal) </h3>

 [*Atom*](https://atom.io) is a favorite of professional programmers because it is easily extended and customized.
-They advertise themselves as a "hackable text editor".
+Atom advertises to be the "hackable text editor".
-It integrates with GitHub nicely and the GUI is very attractive.
+It integrates with GitHub nicely, and the GUI is very attractive.

-I am not as smitten with *Atom* as other programmers.
-I found that *Atom's* startup speed bogs down as more plugins are added.
+*Atom's* startup speed bogs down as more plugins are added.
 The work-around is to always keep *Atom* open.

 There is a very extensive collection of plugins available for *Atom*.
-The installation and updating of plugins is quite slow compared to other editors.
+The installation and updating of plugins can be slow compared to other editors.

 <details>
 <summary><b>Installing and using snippets with Atom</b></summary>

-You will need the `snippets` package to be able to use the above PyMOL snippets.
+You will need the `snippets` package to be able to use the pymolpy snippets.
 The package installer is very intuitive.
-Simply go to `Packages --> Settings View --> Install packages/themes`.
+Go to `Packages --> Settings View --> Install packages/themes`.
 Search for **snippets** and click the install button.
-It should already be installed, but make sure that the snippets package is enabled (green bar along the button).
+It may already be installed, but you must make sure that the snippets package is enabled (green bar along the button).

 Shown below is an enabled `snippets` package.